Redmi Note 8

-Redmi Note 8 is the series of Android-based smartphones as part of the Redmi Note series by Redmi, a sub-brand of Xiaomi Inc. Redmi Note 8 and Note 8 Pro were released on 29 August 2019 in an event held in China.
+The Redmi Note 8 is the series of Android-based smartphones as part of the Redmi Note series by Redmi, a sub-brand of Xiaomi Inc. Redmi Note 8 and Note 8 Pro were released on 29 August 2019 in an event held in China.
 The Redmi Note 8 Pro is the first smartphone to be equipped with a 64-megapixel camera.
 The Note 8 Pro was released in Italy on 23 September 2019.

 Later on November 6, 2019, Redmi Note 8T with NFC support, the absence of an LED indicator, and bigger bezels compared to the Redmi Note 8, was released.
 Also On May 24, 2021, the Redmi Note 8 2021 (sometimes is written as Redmi Note 8 (2021)), which has a CPU from the Redmi Note 9 and newer software version, was released.

 The smartphone was succeeded by Redmi Note 9 Pro, with a significant upgrade in 2020.

 The Redmi Note 8 has been removed from the Xiaomi website.
-Replaced by Redmi Note 8T.
+It was replaced by Redmi Note 8T.